joshuaebowling/node-web-scraper/book.md

 24 Immediately the father of the child cried out[d] and said, “I believe; help my unbelief!”
 24 ―¡Sí creo! —exclamó de inmediato el padre del muchacho—. ¡Ayúdame en mi poca fe!
 25 And when Jesus saw that a crowd came running together, he rebuked the unclean spirit, saying to it, “You mute and deaf spirit, I command you, come out of him and never enter him again.”
-25 Al ver Jesús que se agolpaba mucha gente, reprendió al espíritu maligno.
+25 Al ver Jesús que se agolpaba mucha gente, reprendió al espíritu maligno. ―Espíritu sordo y mudo —dijo—, te mando que salgas y que jamás vuelvas a entrar en él.
 26 And after crying out and convulsing him terribly, it came out, and the boy was like a corpse, so that most of them said, “He is dead.”
 26 El espíritu, dando un alarido y sacudiendo violentamente al muchacho, salió de él.
 Este quedó como muerto, tanto que muchos decían: «Ya se murió».
 27 But Jesus took him by the hand and lifted him up, and he arose.
 27 Pero Jesús lo tomó de la mano y lo levantó, y el muchacho se puso de pie.
 28 And when he had entered the house, his disciples asked him privately, “Why could we not cast it out?”
-28 Cuando Jesús entró en casa, sus discípulos le preguntaron en privado:
+28 Cuando Jesús entró en casa, sus discípulos le preguntaron en privado: ―¿Por qué nosotros no pudimos expulsarlo?
 29 And he said to them, “This kind cannot be driven out by anything but prayer.”[e]
 29 ―Esta clase de demonios solo puede ser expulsada a fuerza de oración[b] —respondió Jesús.
 30 They went on from there and passed through Galilee.
 And he did not want anyone to know,